oscargvr/Hotel-Data-Analysis/README.md

 # Hotel-Data-Analysis
+--Goal--
-Goal: Develop a Database to Analyze &amp; Visualize Hotel Booking Data.
+Develop a Database to Analyze &amp; Visualize Hotel Booking Data.

-Requirements:
+--Requirements--
 Build a visual data story or dashboard using Power BI to present to stakeholders answering the following:

 - Is the hotel revenue growing by year?